wp-plugins/simple-vote-me/readme.txt

 1. This screen shot shows the result in "Horizontal Mode" with auto insert on post and with the default CSS.
 2. This screen shot shows 2 widgets.
 The first allows us to put the poll wherever we want, and the second shows the most voted.
 3. This screen shot shows the admin panel.
+4. Inside create/edit post/page/custom post you can see who vote this.

 == Installation ==